 What Is GPA and How Is It Calculated?

-Yale University was the first U.S. school to apply grading methods that resemble the system currently in place.
-The university kept track of student progress in a "book of averages" that set procedures for examinations and mentions a 4-point scale.
-Today, the GPA system is widely used by K-12 schools and postsecondary institutions throughout the U.S.
+Yale was the first U.S. school to apply grading methods that resemble the system currently in place.
+The university tracked student progress in a "book of averages" that set procedures for exams and mentions a 4-point scale.
+Today, the GPA system is widely used by middle schools, high schools, and colleges throughout the U.S.

-Most educational institutions calculate GPA on a 0.0-4.0 scale.
-Each of your letter grades (or percentage grades, depending on your school) receives a numeric equivalent.
+Most schools calculate GPA on a 0.0-4.0 scale.
+Each of your letter grades (or percentage grades, depending on the school) receives a numeric equivalent.
 The average of those equivalencies becomes your cumulative GPA.

 |Letter Grade||Percentage Grade||GPA (4.0 Scale)|